avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Indeed, we now know, based on whole genome sequencing data, that the 6th pandemic is actually genetically quite different from the 7th pandemic and was actually caused by a different **lineage** (a genetically different subtype) of *V. cholerae* than the 7th pandemic.
 We call the lineage that caused the 6th pandemic the **'Classical lineage'**.
+That is, the current pandemic, the 7th pandemic, is caused by the 7PET lineage of *V. cholerae*, which has the El Tor biotype, while the previous pandemic, the 6th pandemic, was caused by the Classical lineage of *V. cholerae* and had the Classical biotype.
 Before talking more about the Classical lineage and other lineages of *V. cholerae*, we will take a brief digression to talk about the *V. cholerae* genome and whole genome sequencing for *V. cholerae*.